Itinerary

 Day 18: Australian Outback / Private Flight to Kangaroo Island

 After breakfast, transfer back to the airport for our private chartered flight to Kangaroo Island.
 With more than 300 miles of coastline surrounded by turquoise waters, Australia’s third-largest island is famous for its pristine beaches, local wines and abundant wildlife that the island's isolation has naturally protected.
 “KI,” as it's known by locals, lies less than 10 miles off the mainland, but its offshore status helps sustain considerable numbers of native Australian species, including kangaroos, wallabies, echidnas, New Zealand fur seals, Australian sea lions and one of Australia’s largest koala populations.
-On arrival, we head to Duck Lagoon where we’ll do some birdwatching, seek out koalas and have an orientation to the island over a cup of tea.
+On arrival, we head to Cygnet Park Sanctuary, a haven for native island vegetation where we find significant populations of nationally threatened plant species.
+On a tour of the property, we’ll get an overview of the park’s revegetation program and glossy-black cockatoo recovery project as we do some birdwatching, seek out koalas, and have an orientation to the island over a seafood barbecue lunch.
 Then it’s off to Seal Bay Conservation Park for a private tour among Australian sea lions sprawled along a sandy beach— an endangered species nearly hunted to extinction in the 19th century.
 Today, about 800 of them thrive here, one of Australia’s largest sea lion colonies.
 We watch pups nursing or playing in the surf, see old bulls scarred by territorial disputes, and learn about their unique breeding biology.

 Day 21: Kangaroo Island / Adelaide / Depart